cs10/fa16/checkoffs.md

 **Required**

 * Why should we make our own blocks?
+What's the point?
 * Show us the `Draw Flower` block.

 **More Self-Check Questions**

 * What are some different ways to achieve repetition?
 Why would you use one way over another?
+* How would you change the draw flower block so that the petals could be different shapes?

 ## Lab 3: Conditionals and Variables {#lab3}

 **Required**

-* Why are script variables useful?
-How do we create a script variable?
-* Show us the code for the <code>is _ between _ and _ ?</code> block.
+* Coming soon!

 **More Self-Check Questions**

-* What is the difference between <code>if</code> and <code>if-else</code> blocks?
-* For the Leap Year example, explain which code was easiest to read and which code was easiest to debug.
+* Coming soon!

 ------